Best Condenser Microphones: Reviews of the Top Condenser Mics (2018)

 The TLM 103 is a professional condenser mic that produces an incredibly accurate sound with little to no color added.
 Every microphone will have some level of self-noise (noise that the microphone creates itself), but there is virtually none of that with this mic.
 Because of its accuracy and tone, this mic shines on almost every application from acoustic guitar to vocals.
 It looks good, with a smaller, more modern-looking capsule than some of Neumann’s more standard line.

 If you get the deluxe set, this mic comes with a nice aluminum carrying case and a well-made shock mount.
 The standard Neumann TLM 103 set is a bit less expensive, but you’ll want to upgrade the shock mount at some point.

 The Neumann TLM 103 is easily the priciest mic we recommend here - you can buy every other mic on this list for the cost of just one of these - but you won’t be disappointed when you hear what this microphone has to offer.

 The Audio-Technica AT2035 pops up in nearly every condenser microphone review and comparison largely because it’s the mic that every home studio should have.
-The quality and value of this microphone have made it a staple for budget recording applications, and in my opinion this may be the best microphone under $200.
+The quality and value of this microphone have made it a staple for budget recording applications.

 The AT2035 features a -10 DB pad and a bass roll off switch.
 It comes with a carrying pouch and a shock mount.
 The shock mount is similar to many other universal style shock mounts, which is a nice feature because you can use it on another microphone with similar sizing.
 Like the AKG C214, the shock mount is plastic and may not be best suited for road use.
 In all honesty though, I don’t think Audio Technica had that in mind when designing this piece.
 The microphone really is a great all-arounder and wants to be in a studio.